-Ambulance strike: Wales workers' new walkout over pay and conditions
+Ambulance strike: Wales workers strike again over pay and conditions

 - Published

-More than a thousand ambulance workers in Wales are staging their latest walkouts in a continued dispute over pay and working conditions.
+More than half of Wales' ambulance workers have gone on strike in a continued dispute over pay and working conditions.

 Unite and GMB members are striking on Monday, with Unite members also set to walk out on Tuesday and Wednesday.